 The Deep South state of Mississippi may not be the first place you think to grow weed, but compared to other options it may be a better bet.
-This is because of two reasons- Mississippi has decriminalized marijuana, and cultivation is the same as possession.
+This is because of two reasons- Mississippi currently has decriminalized marijuana, and cultivation is the same as possession.
 Since the possession laws are fairly relaxed, you could grow a small amount of marijuana, and if caught, only face a fine if it is within the decriminalized possession limits.
 Of course, you don’t want to get caught, (no one wants his or her weed confiscated), but not going to jail if you do is nice.

 Mississippi has decriminalized marijuana, meaning most weed related charges will not result in years of jail time.
 This includes possession of up to 30 grams of marijuana.
 If you have less than 30 grams, (including any plant matter if you grow weed in Mississippi), and are caught, you could pay a $250 fine.
 Not a bad deal considering every state that borders Mississippi is a lot less lenient.

 Even though they have decriminalized marijuana, it is still a far step from being legal.
 The state still has mandatory minimums for second-time offenders.
 Whereas 30 grams would give you a fine before, the second time its five days in jail.
 So Mississippi is not the most easy-going decriminalized state, but so far, it is the only decriminalized state on the Gulf Coast.
 That says something on its own.